Maurice de Forest

-Maurice Arnold de Forest, Count de Bendern (9 January 1879 – 6 October 1968) was an American-born British politician, soldier and earl motor racing driver.
+Maurice Arnold de Forest, Count de Bendern (9 January 1879 – 6 October 1968) was an American-born British politician, soldier and early motor racing driver.
 He briefly served as a Liberal politician in the United Kingdom.
 He was ennobled, first as a baron in Austria and later as Count de Bendern in Liechtenstein.

 Early life

 Born in Paris, in the Rue Laugier (in the 17th arrondissement), Maurice Arnold de Forest was reportedly the elder of the two sons of Edward Deforest/de Forest (1848–1882), an American circus performer, and his wife, the former Juliette Arnold (1860–1882).
 He had a younger brother, Raymond (1880–1912).
 The boys' parents died in 1882, while on a professional engagement in the Ottoman Empire, of typhoid.

 Sent to live in an orphanage, they were adopted on 16 June 1887 by the wealthy Baroness Clara de Hirsch (née Bischoffsheim), wife of banker and philanthropist Baron Maurice de Hirsch, who resided partially near Brno in Moravia, Austria-Hungary (now the Czech Republic) and given the surname de Forest-Bischoffsheim.
 Baron and Baroness de Hirsch had lost their only surviving child, Baron Lucien de Hirsch (1856–1887), to pneumonia earlier that year.
 (Note: Lucien de Hirsch had one illegitimate daughter by Irène-Catherine Premelic, named Lucienne Irène Marie Premelic, who became Lucienne Premelic Hirsch (no particule) upon being adopted by her grandparents; she was later adopted by her grand-aunt Hortense Montefiore.
 Described in 1901 in A.M.F.
 Monthly as "the world's greatest heiress ... [and] strikingly handsome," Lucienne Premelic Hirsch married a German banker, Edouard Balzer, in 1904.)
 The de Forest children, however, were identified by Juliette Arnold de Forest as Baron de Hirsch's illegitimate sons.

 Baron de Hirsch died in Hungary at the age of 64 in 1896.
 His widow Clara died three years later, on 1 April 1899.
 Maurice inherited his adoptive father's residence, Veveří Castle near Brno.
-Maurice inherited from the Baroness 25,000,000 Francs, as well as her estates in Rosice-Veveří.
+Maurice inherited from the Baroness 25 million francs, as well as her estates in Rosice-Veveří.
 Baron de Hirsch had bought the estates in Rosice in 1881.